-As GIS/GPS technology grows, so will GCP need increase
+As GIS/GNSS technology grows, so will GCP need an increase

 Just a few years ago, not many people had heard of photogrammetry, GIS imagery, remote sensing, or LiDAR, except geospatial professionals.
 These terms may still be somewhat rarified, but awareness is growing daily.

 As more and more industries and individuals learn about how mapping can improve their business and their lives, the demand for better accuracy will grow.
 Along with accuracy, the requirement for standardized deliverables that can be quickly and easily ingested into GIS databases will rise.